chensxb97/ferryServiceVRP/datasets/README.md

 The digit is a unique label per dataset category.

-There are 3 datasets for each of the 6 unique categories, hence, a total of 18 randomised datasets.
+There are 2 datasets for each of the 8 unique categories, hence, a total of 16 randomised datasets.

 # Clustered
-Clustered datasets are those where the zones of interest are so close to each other that possible clusters can be formed across the map.
+Clustered datasets are those where the zones of interest are sufficiently close to each other such that possible clusters can be formed across the map.

 Example of a randomised dataset: *C1*